oracle-livelabs/apex/oci-rag-agent/7-run-app/7-run-app.md

 ## Introduction

-In this lab, we will focus on enhancing the visual design and overall user experience of the APEX application.
-You will begin by running the application to explore its key features in action.
+In this lab, you will begin by running the application to explore its key features in action.
 Specifically, you'll interact with the **Upload Document**, **Create Session** functionality, experience how to chat with the RAG Agent, and perform essential file operations such as deleting and saving files.

 Estimated Time: 5 Minutes